TraPS-VarI/TraPS-VarI/docs/index.rst

 Motif-2
 ********

 * The immunoreceptor tyrosine-based **inhibition** motifs (ITIM) are present in the cytoplasmic domains of transmembrane receptors of virtually all immune cells.
-Recruitment of specific phosphatases to the tyrosine-phosphorylated ITIM results in the complete inhibition or downmodulation of immune cell effector functions (Daëron et al, Immunity 1995: https://doi.org/10.1016/1074-7613(95)90134-5)
+Recruitment of specific phosphatases to the tyrosine-phosphorylated ITIM results in the complete inhibition or downmodulation of immune cell effector functions (Muta, T et al, Nature 368, 70–73 (1994): https://doi.org/10.1038/368070a0 & Daëron et al, Immunity 95, 90134-5 (1995): https://doi.org/10.1016/1074-7613

 **An example of TraPS-VarI identified ITIM motif-creating germline variant:**